-South Gloucestershire and Stroud College
+- South Gloucestershire and Stroud College

 You can find out more about this partnership and what they are doing by visiting our area our future.

-This group provides independent technical advice to the local strategic partnership and council on how to respond to the climate emergency.
+This group provides independent technical advice to the local strategic partnership and council on how to respond to the climate and nature emergency.

 You can read a review of our performance so far.